 - Tyssen Community Primary School, Oldhill Street, N16 6LR

-The Crondall Street consultation is open now.
-Oldhill Street will be consulted on later this year.
+The Tyssen school street will be consulted on later this year.

-We are proposing to make the street in front of the school a pedestrian and cycle-only zone at set times in the morning and afternoon.
+The street in front of the school is a pedestrian and cycle-only zone at set times in the morning and afternoon.
 Times will vary depending on the school and the location.

-What if I live on a school street?
+What if I live or have a business on a school street?